 The tiny apartment shop is picking up steam.
 I’m preparing to build a sort of bowl-turning lathe of wood, and it’s become a very hands-on project.
 I made this saw vise so I can sharpen the saws I use to cut up the pieces.
 It’s sort of the japanese style of vise adapted for western saws and made of scraps.

-I also wished I had a way to hold long stock without holdfasts.
-I came up with this wedged planing stop in a groove thing, it works really well.
-This beam might be even better than a bench–I can plane to thickness down to 1/8”, then joint the edges using the side rail, then dimension with a splitting gauge or rip saw, and then rabbet or plow without hardly having to move the stock.
-And it’s light enough to carry on my bike!
+A lot of the appeal of a big workbench are the vises and holdfasts.
+Clearly a vise wouldn’t be very useful attached to this beam, so I came up with this wedged planing stop in a groove thing, it works really well.
+The beam might be even better than a bench–I can plane to thickness down to 1/8”, then joint the edges using the side rail, then dimension with a splitting gauge or rip saw, and then rabbet or plow without hardly having to move the stock.
+When I’m not planing I just stand it up in the corner.
 It’s about 6’ long, with a straight-grained and well-behaved 4x4 for the guts and a 2” wide side rail screwed to it.
 Screwed so it’s removable for trueing.

 Been trying to speed up the sharpening process.
 The closer I am to a stone, the more peaceful the work is.
 I hardly care what kind of stone I’ve got, as long as it’s near and watered.
 I arranged some diamond plates under my vise in the Paul Sellers style- when they wear out too soon I’ll probably replace them with some hard waterstones (like the green one)